 For 15 years—while he was building the Banking practice—Josh actively mentored the next generation of Chuhak attorneys and continues to do so.
 Business development programs he launched several years ago to coach attorneys in early- to mid-career stages have since advanced to a program that serves attorneys throughout the firm.
 He is uniquely adept at helping attorneys recognize their achievements—from minor to major—which inspire them to be creative in their solutions with clients.

 As past chair of the Associate Liaison Committee, he takes a special interest in mentoring associates by ensuring that they become skilled at both client relations and constructing and implementing their own business development plans.
-In addition, Josh has previously served on the firm's Management, Compensation and Marketing Committees, and is currently a member of the Diversity and Inclusion Council.
+In addition, Josh has previously served on the firm's Management, Compensation and Marketing Committees, and was member of the Diversity and Inclusion Council.
 This breadth of experience, his dedication to succession planning, and his continued role as a mentor assures that the Banking practice will remain a premier service in both Chicago and New York.

 He co-authored the 2013 and 2016 supplement "Income Tax Consequences," Mortgage Foreclosure, published by the Illinois Institute of Continuing Legal Education.
 Josh was previously a shareholder with the firm of Fumagalli, Tecson & Hyman, Ltd.